-The test case is flagged as MISSED if exploitation was successful and the test machine was successfully controlled via the new session.
+The test case is flagged as MISSED if exploitation was successful and the test machine had been successfully controlled via the new session.

 References: https://github.com/mhaskar/Octopus

-Koadic/BitsAdmin
+Koadic / BitsAdmin

 Koadic is a framework using VBScript stagers for increased stealth and limited footprint.
-In this test case, a PowerShell connectback payload is instantiated through the BITSadmin Windows management interface.
+In this test case, a Powershell connectback payload is instantiated through the BITSadmin Windows management interface.